NeuralNetworkVerification/Marabou/README.md

 Marabou
 ===============================================================================
-Marabou is a tool for verification of deep neural networks(DNNs) with piece-wise linear functions.
+Marabou is a tool for verification of deep neural networks (DNNs) with piece-wise linear functions.
 It checks reachability and robustness properties on a given network.
 It re-implements the [ReluPlex](https://github.com/guykatzz/ReluplexCav2017) algorithm, replacing GLPK with its own simplex core enabling tighter integration with satisfiability modulo theory (SMT) techniques.

-Marabou supports fully connected feed-forward and convolutional NNs, in the .nnet and TensorFlow formats.
+Marabou supports fully connected feed-forward and convolutional NNs with piece-wise linear activation functions, in the .nnet and TensorFlow formats.
 Properties can be specified using inequalites over input and output variables.
 For more details about the features of Marabou check out the [tool paper](marabouCAV2019.pdf) or the [slides](slides.pdf).
 For more information about the input formats please check the [wiki](TODO:formats_page).

 Download
 ------------------------------------------------------------------------------
 The latest version of Marabou is available on GitHub:
 [http://github.com/GuyKatzz/Marabou].

+Static binaries are available from ...

 Build and Dependencies
 ------------------------------------------------------------------------------